tejuedidi/hackthehood-hustle-ousd/index.md

   </tr>
 </table>

-## Week 1 Announcements
+## Week 2 Announcements
 ### Assignments Due:
-- Course Materials: Make sure you have access to Google Classroom and Slack!
-- Technical Materials: Make sure you have VSCode, Python, and Git downloaded!
+- Turn in your introductory profile slide from Week 1!
+- Turn in Lab 2!

 ### Reminders:
 - Fill out the [pre-program survey](https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_2l9KKWcKOTbKObQ)!
+- Course Materials: Make sure you have access to Google Classroom and Slack!
+- Technical Materials: Make sure you have VSCode and Python downloaded!

 ---